+At Uber, there are relatively few datasets which are explicitly ``graphs'', yet much of the company's data has the characteristics of a graph: labeled entities, with unique identifiers, connected by labeled relationships.
+Schemas are expressed in a variety of languages, a few of which are illustrated in \autoref{table.rpc-comparison}.

+What most of these languages have in common is a system, usually unstated and informal, of algebraic data types.
+This commonality made it possible to define APG as a shared logical data model, or what has been called a \textit{universal meta-model}~\cite{melnik}, and to translate data and schemas from one satellite model to another.

+Of course, there are also numerous incompatibilities, and much of the work of defining information-preserving mappings between these languages, in practice, has to do with reconciling feature mismatches in a general-purpose way.
+For example, all of the languages shown in \autoref{table.rpc-comparison} have an equivalent notion of \textit{product types}, instances of which are variously called ``records'', ``structs'', ``messages'', and so on.
+Similarly, they all have a notion of \textit{sum types}, though in certain cases these have the semantics of a discriminated union (a \textit{coproduct}~\cite{awodey2010ct}), and in other cases, that of a set union.

-\subsection{Relational Databases}
+\subsection{Relational databases}

-There is a great deal of interplay between graphs and relational database theory, and a correspondingly large amount of past research.
+There is a great deal of interplay between graph processing and relational database theory, and a correspondingly large amount of past research.
 Here, we will only make some basic observations.
 For example, a graph with directed edges and at most one edge between any given pair of vertices is equivalent to a binary relation: the edge relation of the graph.
-Hence, we can encode such graphs and operations on them in e.g., SQL, and generalizations of this encoding appear in many software systems.
-These encodings can also be used to prove inexpressivity results, such as the result that no relational algebra query can compute the transitive closure of a graph's edge relation~\cite{Doan:2012:PDI:2401764}.
-Despite these inexpressivity results, in practice, much graph processing is done on relational systems, and vice versa.
-See \autoref{sec:mmadtrelational} for a discussion of relational databases as algebraic property graphs and vice versa.
+Hence, we can encode such graphs and operations on them in SQL; generalizations of this encoding appear in many software systems.
+Such encodings can also be used to prove inexpressivity results, including the result that no relational algebra query can compute the transitive closure of a graph's edge relation~\cite{Doan:2012:PDI:2401764}.
+In practice, and despite these inexpressivity results, much graph processing is done on relational systems, and vice versa.